-A natural increase of 2.9 million suggests addition of 29 million people in the next ten years but that assumes a constant increase which is not the case in a country such as Ethiopia where the number of females in their reproductive ages is increasing rapidly.
+During 2023 Ethiopia's population is projected to increase by 3,422,970 people and reach 125,798,036 at the beginning of 2024 (1).
+An annual natural increase of 3.42 million suggests the addition of over 34 million people in the next ten years but that assumes a constant increase which is not the case in a country such as Ethiopia where the number of females in their reproductive ages is increasing rapidly year over year, at least in the short term.

-A crude birth rate of 40 per thousand, and a fertility rate of 4.6 (a reduction from 5.4 in 2000) attest to the prevailing high fertility regime, which, coupled with the very high proportion of people under 19 years of age (50.0%), suggests an explosive growth in the future, tempered only by heavy disease burden imposed by infectious illnesses including malaria and HIV/AIDS and increasingly by the so-called life-style diseases including heart disease, stroke and diabetes.
-The regional population distribution as of January 1, 2021 is shown in the table below:
+A crude birth rate of 40 per thousand, and a fertility rate of 4.6 (a reduction from 5.4 in 2000) attest to the prevailing high fertility regime, which, coupled with the very high proportion of people under 19 years of age (50.0%), suggests an explosive growth in the future, tempered only by heavy disease burden imposed by infectious illnesses including malaria and HIV/AIDS and increasingly by the so-called lifestyle diseases including heart disease, stroke, and diabetes.
+The regional population distribution as of January 1, 2023, is shown in the table below:

-Table 1.
-Kilil Population Distribution in Ethiopia as of January 1st 2022
+Table 1A.
+Kilil Population Distribution in Ethiopia as of January 1st, 2023

-Region name and population rank Population January 1, 2022
+Region name and population rank Population January 1, 2023

-1. Oromia 41,568,713
+1. Oromia 42,623,652

-2. Amhara 30,848,988
+2. Amhara 31,631,879

-3. SNNPR 15,097,110
+3. SNNPR 15,480,247

-4. Somali 7,146,483
+4. Somali 7,327,848

-5. Tigray 7,027,376
+5. Tigray 7,205,718

-6. Addis Ababa 4,764,322
+6. Addis Ababa 4,885,232

-7. Sidama 4,532,169
+7. Sidama 4,647,187

-8. South West 3,596,792
+8. South West 3,688,072

-9. Afar 2,382,162
+9. Afar 2,442,617

-10. Beneshangul Gumuz 1,071,972
+10. Benishangul Gumuz 1,099,177

-11. Dire Dawa 595,540
+11. Dire Dawa 610,654

-12. Gambela 476,431
+12. Gambela 488,522

-13. Hareri 238,216
+13. Hareri 244,261

-Total, January 2022 119,346,274
+Total, January 2023 122,375,066

-^{}Note: The regional percentages are calculated on the bases of Kilil population distributions during the 1994 national population count (the second population census in Ethiopia).
-This author believes that the third and last (2007) national census seriously undercounted or intentionally under reported population sizes in Amhara region and in the capital city Addis Ababa.

-Population Distribution: The distribution of Ethiopia's population is influenced greatly by altitude, climate, availability of good soil, and the presence or absence of infectious diseases such as malaria.
-These physical factors explain the high concentration of population in the highlands.
-About 14 percent of Ethiopians live at altitudes above 2,400 meters in climatic zones similar to the temperate northern latitudes.
-About 75 percent live between 1,500 and 2,400 meters where temperature is moderate, and only 11 percent inhabit areas below 1,500 meters where temperatures are high.
+\ Tigray's population size may have shrunk to approximately 5 million due to war deaths and the loss of Raya and Wolkait (pending constitutional decision). \\The regional percentages are calculated on the bases of Kilil population distributions during the 1994 national population count (the second population census in Ethiopia).
+The 2007 census was not used as a benchmark because research by this author shows that the third and last (2007) national census seriously undercounted or intentionally underreported population sizes in the Amhara region and in the capital city Addis Ababa.
+See the publication: Aynalem Adugna and Helmut Kloos and Terefe Degefa.
+Evaluation of the 2007 Ethiopian Census Data, with an Emphasis on Coverage in the Amhara Region.
+Ethiopian Journal of Development Research, Vol. 36, Number 1, 2014 of Ethiopians live at altitudes above 2,400 meters in climatic zones similar to the temperate northern latitudes.
+About 75 percent live between 1,500 and 2,400 meters where the temperature is moderate, and only 11 percent inhabit areas below 1,500 meters where temperatures are high.
 The hot climate zone encompasses more than half of Ethiopia's territory.
 In other words, locations above 3,000 meters and below 1,500 meters of elevation are sparsely populated, the first due to cold temperatures and rugged terrain, which limit agricultural activity, and the latter because of high temperatures and low rainfall.